Jurij Bizjak: Education

 Bishop Bizjak was born as the eldest son into a Roman Catholic family with four children in the present day Municipality of Ajdovščina in the Slovenian Littoral region.

 After finishing primary school, which he attended in his native Col (1953–1958) and Ajdovščina (1958–1961), Jurij graduated a Minor Seminary in Vipava with the secondary education in 1965 and was admitted to the Major Theological Seminary in Ljubljana and in the same time joined the Theological Faculty at the University of Ljubljana, where he studied from 1965 until 1972 and was ordained as priest on June 29, 1971, while completing his philosophical and theological studies.
 In the meantime, during 1966–1967, he also served his compulsory military service in the Yugoslavian Army.

 Pastoral and educational works

 After his ordination Fr.
-Bizjak was engaged in the pastoral work and served as priest in Sežana, Ilirska Bistrica and Planina nad Ajdovščino from 1971 until 1976, when he continued his postgraduate studies at the Pontifical Biblical Institute in Rome, Italy with a bachelor's degree in the camp of a biblical theology in 1979, and after – at the Pontifical Urbaniana University with a Doctor of Theology degree in 1983.
+Bizjak was engaged in the pastoral work and served as priest in Sežana, Ilirska Bistrica and Planina nad Ajdovščino from 1971 until 1976, when he continued his postgraduate studies at the Pontifical Biblical Institute in Rome, Italy with a bachelor's degree in biblical theology in 1979 and then – at the Pontifical Urbaniana University – a Doctor of Theology degree in 1983.

-After completing his studies in Rome, he was appointed spiritual director at the Minor Seminary in Vipava and lecturer in biblical sciences at the Theological Faculty of the University of Ljubljana.
-He was appointed an assistant professor at the Faculty of Theology at the end of 1985, and an assistant professor at the beginning of 1998.
-During 1990–1991 he studied in Jerusalem and after returning continued to work as professor, parish priest and spiritual director at the Major Theological Seminary in Ljubljana.
+After completing his studies in Rome, he was appointed spiritual director at the Minor Seminary in Vipava and lecturer in biblical studies at the Theological Faculty of the University of Ljubljana.
+He was appointed an assistant professor at the Faculty of Theology in 1985, and an assistant professor in 1998.
+During 1990–1991 he studied in Jerusalem and after returning continued to work as professor, parish priest, and spiritual director at the Major Theological Seminary in Ljubljana.